-In 2016 Nicks finally acquired the land that it had been renting from British Waterways / The Cannel Trust for decades .
-Now owned a major investment was made to put in concrete roads to give better access and cleaner working conditions .
-Sheds one and six were also concreted giving an overall increase in storage capacity of some 1500m3 .
-And so after 160 years of trading Nicks Timber Co Ltd are once more reinventing its self and preparing for the next 160 years of servicing the people of Gloucester and the wider UK .
+In 2016 Nicks were finally able to acquire the land to the rear of the site running along the canal, which had been a ransom strip for the discharging of cargo by dock labour in the days of sea going vessels coming up the Seven Canal to Gloucester to discharge timbers from Europe.
+Nicks had been renting this strip from British Waterways / The Cannel Trust for decades.
+This canal bank had been retained when the family sold the land to Liddle in the 80s and it runs behind all of the other companies on the Bristol road for some 300 yards.
+Now the freehold had been secured a major investment program was decided upon to improve the Gloucester site and reduce the wear and tear on fork lifts and men alike by concreating this piece of land so giving all year round access and cleaner working conditions.
+Sheds one and six were also concreted giving an overall increase in storage capacity of some 1500m3.
+And so after 160 years of trading on the site Nicks Timber Co Ltd finally sit on a fully concreted site once more reinventing its self and preparing for the next 160 years of servicing the people of Gloucester and the wider UK.